-For Saturday classes, dancing in socks is recommended for most dances, unless you have shoes that won't mark the floor or you bought ballroom shoes (which you probably won't do unless you're part of the team or plan to join the team in the future).
+For social classes, socks are recommended for most dances.
+If you have shoes that won't mark the floor or ballroom shoes, those are fine as well.
 We don't want to scratch the studio floor, and socks make it easier to do the steps, which often involve tracing the floor.

 Shoes are a must for those who want to participate in our International dance classes, but they can be pricey.
 As a start, girls can dance both Standard and Latin dances with a pair of Latin shoes, and guys can dance both Standard and Latin dances with a pair of Standard shoes.
-Eventually, many but not all will buy a pair of both types of shoes, but it not not a requirement.
-You may also want to get a shoe brush, which you can share with someone else (shoes, you can't).
+Eventually, many but not all will buy a pair of both types of shoes, but it is not required.
+You may also want to get a shoe brush, which you can share with someone else.
 Eventually, girls will also want to buy replacement heel caps, as they do wear out.

-When first starting out, you will most likely want to go into an actual store to try on shoes so that an expert can help you try out shoes and figure out your size (many are sold in foreign sizes) and can differ between Latin and Standard Shoes.
+When purchasing your first pair of ballroom shoes, you should go into an actual store so that an expert can help you find your shoe size (many are sold in foreign sizes) and differentiate between Latin and Standard shoes.
 Be sure to specify that you dance International style.
-Girls, your standard shoes should not have open sides; that's American.
-Guys, don't tell us what on earth you plan to do with open-anything-side shoes (or where you got them)!
+Girls, your Standard shoes should not have open sides - that's American style.
+Guys, your shoes all have similar styles, with the main difference being heel height (Standard has a lower heel than Latin).